By Jasper Ribbers

 Founder of Get Paid For Your Pad and Smartbnb user

-The first couple months I met every single one of my guests.
-I took them out for coffee, lunch and often showed them around the neighbourhood.
+The first couple of months, I met every single one of my guests.
+I took them out for coffee, lunch, and often showed them around the neighborhood.
 I loved hearing that Airbnb booking notification sound.

-When I started out I, I felt honoured that a group of strangers took a leap of faith in me by booking my home.
+When I started out, I felt honored that a group of strangers took a leap of faith in me by booking my home.
 I felt privileged to have the opportunity to host people in my home and get paid for it, on top!

 And mind you, I was remote-hosting.
 I didn’t even have to deal with my guests in real life.
 Thank god my cleaning-lady-turned-Airbnb-manager took that burden off me.
 I lost my superhost status and I seriously contemplated selling my apartment.
 I didn’t record any podcast episodes, publish any blog posts for months.
 I was done with it.

 In short, I was experiencing a severe case of what is now commonly known as “Airbnb hosting fatigue” or an “Airbnb burnout.”
 And it’s totally normal.

 In order to understand how we, as Airbnb hosts can maintain a positive stance towards hosting over a long time period, we need to understand what causes the most frustration.

 The review system